RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 ![](IntelliSenseDrillIn.png)

 ### Using a Decompiler Tool
-IntelliSense works as long as you have some idea what you're looking form.
+IntelliSense works as long as you have some idea what you're looking for.
 If you have no documentation or you just need to see the entire library from a high level to discover base types, you can use a Decompiler tool that allows you to deconstruct libraries by showing you all .NET types and their members.

 There are a number of tools that can help you with this: